-The last thing we would like to share about 2023 is regarding our efforts to help ensure long-term sustainability of the Company.
-During 2023 we made substantial progress enhancing our sustainability through an internal initiative we refer to as our TARGET ZERO-365 program.
-This program is focused on further building on our philosophy of ongoing improvement to ensure our operations continue to be conducted safely and efficiently, while minimizing environmental impact.
-We believe that working in a safe and environmentally conscientious manner is essential to protecting our employees and the communities in which we operate and where our employees reside.
-We also believe it is a key aspect of our strategy to ensure the financial sustainability of the Company.
+We also continue to make substantial progress with our TARGET ZERO-365 program, which is focused on further building on our philosophy of ongoing improvement to ensure our operations continue to be conducted safely and efficiently, while minimizing environmental impact.
+Working in a safe and environmentally conscientious manner is not only essential to protecting our employees and communities - we view this as key to our long-term financial success and sustainability.
+As in the past, I want to thank our outstanding workforce for being champions of this critical program.